yasoob/personal_blog/content/about.md

 If you are interested in learning more about how I got into programming please read [this article](https://pythontips.com/2017/12/01/how-i-got-into-programming/).

-I am currently (Summer 2020) interning at Microsoft in their Azure Cloud Networking team.
+I am currently (Summer 2020) interning at Microsoft with the Azure Cloud Networking team and working on some really cool stuff.
 You can check out my infrequently updated résumé [here](/resume.pdf) if you want.

 # Let's Talk

 If you have any comments/suggestions or critique please send me an email.
-I love reading email from my readers :smile:
+I love reading email from my guys :smile:

 **hi@yasoob.me**